Getting started

 This is your journey, but we’re here to help.

-Our UEL Ready programme is a mix of self-guided and facilitated resources and events to help you prepare for life in London, university level study, and your future career.
+The UEL Ready programme offers self-guided resources and facilitated events to help you prepare for:

 London ready